LeeBoYin/vue-layout-system/docs/src/index.md

 - title: Predictable
   details: Designers and developers benefit from Vue Layout System by knowing how the others comprehend layout concepts in the same way.
 You can collaborate efficiently without discussing the details of HTML and CSS.
 - title: Stable
   details: Tired of broken layout issues?
-Vue Layout System uses the best practices for solving layout problems.
+Vue Layout System takes the best practices for solving layout problems.
 It separates the concerns of layout, keeping your UI elements aligned and precise-positioned across browsers.
 ---

 ---